Unveiling the inert Triplet desert region with a pNGB Dark Matter and its Gravitational Wave signatures: Introduction

 The hyperchargeless ($Y=0$) scalar $SU(2)_L$ inert triplet model (ITM) is a well-studied BSM scenario that naturally accommodates a DM candidate \cite{Ross:1975fq,Cheng:1980qt,Gunion:1989ci,Cirelli:2005uq,Cirelli:2007xd,FileviezPerez:2008bj,Araki:2011hm}.
 However, due to its sizable $SU(2)_L$ gauge interactions, it faces strong constraints, creating the so-called ``desert region'' \cite{Cirelli:2005uq,Hambye:2009pw} where DM masses up to $\sim 1.9$ TeV \cite{Cirelli:2005uq, Fischer:2011zz,Araki:2011hm, Khan:2016sxm} are excluded due to underabundance.
 The ITM can also support a successful EWPT, but the relevant parameter space for such transitions typically requires triplet masses below 250 GeV \cite{Niemi:2020hto}, if perturbativity of the scalar quartic couplings is maintained up to a high scale, e.g., the Planck scale.
 Consequently, achieving simultaneously achieve a viable DM candidate and a successful EWPT within the ITM framework becomes futile.
 This motivates extending the ITM framework to include multiple DM components in order to accommodate unify both goals concurrently within a single particle physics framework.

 Recently, pseudo-Nambu-Goldstone boson (pNGB) \cite{Nambu:1960tm,Nambu:1961tp,Goldstone:1961eq,Goldstone:1962es} DM models \cite{Silveira:1985rk,Barger:2008jx} have gained interest due to their naturally suppressed DD cross-sections, arising from reduced scattering rates at low momentum transfer.
 This feature was first discussed in Ref.~\cite{Gross:2017dan}, where a cancellation mechanism in Higgs portal was identified, leading to a vanishing tree-level DM-nucleus scattering cross-section in the zero momentum transfer limit.
 Therefore, it can address the non-observance of DM signals at the DD experiments.
-The minimal pNGB DM setup (see some recent works, for e.g., Refs. \cite{Gross:2017dan,Huitu:2018gbc,Alanne:2018zjm,Karamitros:2019ewv,Cline:2019okt,Arina:2019tib}) consists of an $SU(2)_L$ complex scalar singlet ($S$) alongside the SM Higgs doublet ($H$).
+The minimal pNGB DM setup (see some recent works, for e.g., Refs. \cite{Gross:2017dan,Huitu:2018gbc,Alanne:2018zjm,Karamitros:2019ewv,Cline:2019okt,Arina:2019tib}) consists of an $SU(2)_L$ complex scalar singlet ($S$) alongside the SM Higgs doublet ($H$) \footnote{Also, see e.g., Ref.~\cite{DiazSaez:2023wli}, in the context of a two-component DM setup.}.
 In this class of models, a global $U(1)$ symmetry is softly broken to a $\mathbb{Z}_2$ by a DM mass term \cite{Gross:2017dan}, ensuring the DM stability.
-On the cosmological frontier, such models exhibits EWPT, which are predominantly of second order \cite{Kannike:2019wsn}.
-However, if the global $U(1)$ symmetry is broken instead to $\mathbb{Z}_3$ \cite{Kannike:2019mzk}, the induced cubic terms can give rise to strong first-order phase transitions (SFOPT) in parts of the parameter space, potentially producing gravitational wave (GW)\footnote{See Ref.~\cite{Athron:2023xlk} for an extensive review.} signals detectable at experiments like LISA \cite{eLISA:2013xep,LISA:2017pwj}, BBO \cite{Crowder:2005nr,Corbin:2005ny,Harry:2006fi} or DECIGO \cite{Kudoh:2005as, Yagi:2011wg,Kawamura:2020pcg}.
+On the cosmological frontier, such models exhibit EWPT, which are predominantly of second order \cite{Kannike:2019wsn}.
+However, if the global $U(1)$ symmetry is broken instead to $\mathbb{Z}_3$ \cite{Kannike:2019mzk}, the induced cubic terms can give rise to strong first-order phase transitions (SFOPT)\footnote{See some other plausible non-minimal extensions accommodating an SFOPT, e.g., \cite{Alanne:2020jwx,Ghosh:2024ing}.} in parts of the parameter space, potentially producing gravitational wave (GW)\footnote{See Ref.~\cite{Athron:2023xlk} for an extensive review.} signals detectable at experiments like LISA \cite{eLISA:2013xep,LISA:2017pwj}, BBO \cite{Crowder:2005nr,Corbin:2005ny,Harry:2006fi} or DECIGO \cite{Kudoh:2005as, Yagi:2011wg,Kawamura:2020pcg}.
 Importantly, in the $\mathbb{Z}_2$-symmetric case, the tree-level DD cross-section vanishes in the zero-momentum-transfer limit \cite{Gross:2017dan}.
 This does not necessarily hold in general \cite{Alanne:2020jwx}, and loop-level effects can also introduce non-zero contributions \cite{Azevedo:2018exj,Ishiwata:2018sdi,Alanne:2020jwx}.
-However, such contributions are found to be mild and remains practically unaffected \cite{Azevedo:2018exj,Ishiwata:2018sdi,Kannike:2019mzk,Alanne:2020jwx}.
+However, such contributions are found to be mild and remain practically unaffected \cite{Azevedo:2018exj,Ishiwata:2018sdi,Kannike:2019mzk,Alanne:2020jwx}.